au-ts/sddf/README.md

 There is a large amount of experimentation on-going for each device class, although the design for the network device class is mostly mature at this point.

+The latest design documentation can be found [here](https://trustworthy.systems/projects/drivers/sddf-design.pdf).

-More information about the development and design of sDDF can be found [here](https://trustworthy.systems/projects/drivers/).
+More information about the sDDF project can be found on the Trustworthy Systems website [here](https://trustworthy.systems/projects/drivers/).

 ## Building and running examples